 Do you already have a garage or mechanic you know and trust?

 Some people may already have a car garage or mechanic whose work they trust.
 If you're the kind of person for whom peace of mind is priceless, it may be worth it to ensure you get your car repaired wherever you want.
 Even if you're dead set on using your trusted mechanic or workshop instead of the insurer's authorised workshop, we would recommend that you take the time to shop around to find the best deal.

 Which car insurance plan is cheapest to use your own workshop?

 Let's assume you are definitely interested in buying a car insurance plan that will allow you to use a workshop of your choice for car repairs.
 Where will it be cheapest for you to do this, and how much more will you generally have to pay to add this feature?
 Our team at ValueChampion took a look at the car insurance market to find out.

-Using the driver profile of a 30-year-old male with 2 years' driving experience driving a 2016 Honda HR-V with 0% NCD**, we found that premiums that include a "Choose Your Own Workshop" feature were cheapest with FWD, followed by Aviva and DirectAsia.
+Using the driver profile of a 45-year-old male with 5 years of driving experience driving a 2020 Vezel Hybrid 1.5 with 50% NCD**, we found that premiums for comprehensive plans that include a "Choose Your Own Workshop" feature were cheapest with Budget Direct, followed by AIG and Sompo.

 |Insurer||Additional Cost to Use Driver's Preferred Workshop|